DeveshChande/Pulse/README.md

-# Pulse
+# Sakizuke

-Pulse is a utility for parsing Portable Executables, written in C.
+Sakizuke is a utility for parsing Portable Executables, written in C.

 It is built for conducting static analysis - cataloging structural information and empowering analytic capabilities.